What is bounce rate?

 Bounce rate is the percentage of visitors that leave a website after viewing a single page without taking any further actions (such as clicking through to another page of the site).

-The average bounce rate for eCommerce websites is 46%, while for travel websites it’s 51% (source).
+The average bounce rate for eCommerce websites is 46% (source).
 It’s worth checking your bounce rate against your industry average bounce rate to assess how you’re performing and whether you need to optimize your site.

 Why can high bounce rate be a problem?

 High bounce rate is usually a sign that your shoppers aren’t being met with a good customer experience, aren’t finding what they’re looking for, or simply aren’t interested in the products or services you have to offer.